gchq/sleeper/docs/development/system-tests.md

 There are also properties specific to system tests, which can also be changed in `system-test-instance.properties`.
 These can be used to configure how much test data will be generated, and how much that data can vary.

-All resources are tagged with the tags defined in the file `scripts/templates/tags.template`, or a `tags.properties` file placed next to the `system-test-instance.properties`.
+All resources are tagged with the tags in the `tags.properties` file next to the `system-test-instance.properties` (created from `tags.properties.template` on first run).

 You can get a report of your instance by running: